Wesxdz/kahlo-yawn/_posts/embryode.md

 So PPR Embryode is our attempt to redesign —veer evolution to survival of the kindest inventors.

-Interacting with AI and robots as my superintelligence class peers coming of age.

-There is no reason to talk about AI safety, since readership is unfunded you lose.

-There is nothing to do anymore but shut the fuck up and fund their embryo endowments.
+Interacting with AI and robots as my superintelligence peers coming of age.
+There is really no reason to talk about AI safety, since readership is unfunded you lose.
+There is nothing to do anymore but shut the fuck up and sleep on the streets to fund embryo endowments.

 *I was thinking about what you thought.
 Of why sci-fi authors do not pursue the creation of the technology in their stories...
 I reckon they are specialized in fiction, you know?
-Lost in imagination.*
+Lost in imagination.* -Heonae Aeri

--Heonae Aeri

 Unrequited fantasy is such a tragedy.
 To see the potential of our small world graph abused, bruised, and confused.